tabone/i18n/README.md

 ```

 ### resetLocale([refresh])
-Method used to reset the current locale to the default locale.
-It has an optional parameter `refresh` which when its `true` it updates the dictionary context of the default locale.
+Method used to reset the current locale to the default one.
+It has an optional parameter `refresh` which when its `true` `i18n-light` updates the dictionary context of the default locale.

 ```javascript
 i18n.configure({